realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 - Part 5: Realm Unity SDK *(coming soon)*
 - Part 6: Comparison of all those options

-Similar to the previous parts, this tutorial can also be found in our [Unity examples repository](the https://github.com/realm/unity-examples) on the [persistence-comparison](https://github.com/realm/unity-examples/tree/persistence-comparison) branch.
+Similar to the previous parts, this tutorial can also be found in our [Unity examples repository](https://github.com/realm/unity-examples) on the [persistence-comparison](https://github.com/realm/unity-examples/tree/persistence-comparison) branch.

 <img src="images/00_project_structure.jpg" alt="Capsule in scene" width="250"/>

 Each part is sorted into a folder.
-The three scripts we will be looking at in this tutorial are in the `Sqlite` sub folder.
+The three scripts we will be looking at in this tutorial are in the `SQLite` sub folder.
 But first, let's look at the example game itself and what we have to prepare in Unity before we can jump into the actual coding.

 ## Example game